deepuHub/deepuhub.github.io/pages/FunnyLucky.md

 Nik: There is chance of glass shattering, so stay away from windows when possible

 Luck: Sure..
-I am using Mac:computer: only
+I am using Mac :computer: only

 **6 #SmileWithLV**